Claude Code vs Cursor: The Missing Layer Between Coding and Shipping

 In the final stage of the project, Claude Code ensured the UI design remained consistent with the glass morphism theme across all components.
 It suggested and applied styling principles such as backdrop blur effects, gradient text, subtle borders, and smooth hover animations.
 These enhancements were reflected uniformly on pages like the contact form, which was styled with a translucent card layout and responsive design.

 It also supports custom-scripted workflows via .claude directories.
 For instance, I created a create-feature.js script that generated a boilerplate, updated routes, and added test stubs, all triggered through a single Claude run command.
-These workflows stay tightly scoped to project context and honor conventions defined in CLAUDE.md.
+Scripts in the .claude directory run with access only to directories explicitly granted via –add-dir; CLAUDE.md defines naming conventions and component patterns that Claude applies when generating new files.

 In the case of Cursor, it approaches automation through its Agent Mode, which runs entirely inside the IDE.
 When you activate it via Cmd+I, it launches a multi-step execution flow where the AI first plans the task, outlines a sequence of actions, and then proceeds to modify files, run terminal commands, or suggest edits.